Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Setup

-To allow for the possibility of dynamical black hole formation, consider now a two-shockwave state (Fig.\ \ref{fig:setup}):
+To allow for the possibility of dynamical black hole formation, consider now a two-shock-wave state (Fig.\ \ref{fig:setup}):

 where $t_v, t_w <0$.
 Rindler time evolution increases the time difference $t\equiv-t_v-t_w >0$.
 This corresponds to boosting the operators in the global reference frame: in the bulk, the energy of each particle in the center of mass frame increases exponentially with $t$.
 Their collision initially causes a conical defect geometry to form, which can be characterized by its mass $M$ and spin $J$.
 This process was studied from a purely gravitational perspective in \cite{Matschull:1998rv,Holst:1999tc}.
-By analyzing the special geometric features of conical defects in AdS$_3$, it was found that a BTZ black hole forms when the mass exceeds the threshold value set by the extremality bound \cite{Banados:1992wn,Keller:2014xba}:\footnote{This bound is analogous to the so-called Gott condition in flat spacetimes \cite{Gott-PRL}.
+By analyzing the special geometric features of conical defects in AdS$_3$, it was found that a BTZ black hole forms when the mass exceeds the threshold value set by the extremality bound \cite{Banados:1992wn,Keller:2014xba}:

+This bound is analogous to the so-called Gott condition in flat spacetimes \cite{Gott-PRL}.
 It was also argued for using holographic quantum circuit models in \cite{Haehl:2023lfo}.
-See also \cite{Das:2017cnv,Banerjee:2024qgg} for related recent ideas.}

-As we show Section \ref{sec:BHformation}, this condition reads as follows in terms of the parameters of the CFT precursor state:
+See also \cite{Das:2017cnv,Banerjee:2024qgg} for related recent ideas.
+As we show below, this condition reads as follows in terms of the parameters of the CFT precursor state:

 where $b=x_v-x_w$ is the impact parameter.